PETER V. SCHAEFFER

 This article highlights several of A Isserman's research contributions related to rural economic development and evaluates them relative to the status of research and policy, respectively, around the time of the publication.
 By the way, the whole issue of the journal is dedicated to Professor Isserman's work.
 He was a creative scholar, a mentor, and a good friend, who influenced many in our profession.

-Historic Preservation, Community Development
+Historic Preservation, Community Planning

 PV Schaeffer